 Kent Dowden and his wife Marinell are former missionaries to Papua New Guinea.
 They have four children.
 Mr. Dowden served as president of North Texas Home Educators Network for seven years, during which the organization began regional fellowships, quarterly newsletters, and the Plano book fair.
 Mr. Dowden has served THSC since 1995, first as a member of its Advisory Board and then on the Board of Directors.

-Donna Harper is a “retired” home schooling mother of two and a full-time supported employment specialist for ASERT (Austin Supported Employment and Rehabilitation Technology), a program of disability assistance.
+Donna Harp is a “retired” home schooling mother of two and a full-time supported employment specialist for ASERT (Austin Supported Employment and Rehabilitation Technology), a program of disability assistance.
 She served as executive director of HOPE for Texas.
 She and her husband teach 12- to 15-year-olds in Sunday school.
 Mrs. Harp has served as a precinct chair and collaborated with Mary James, Lyndsay Lambert, and others in developing the THSC Leadership Manual.
 Mrs. Harp is a founding member of the Board and serves as chair of the Publications Committee.

 Mary James is mother and teacher to seven children and wife to Lee James.
 She and her husband served on the board of the Christian Home Education Association of Austin (CHEACT).
 Toward the end of their tenure as publicity chairpersons, they helped start an orientation program for new and potential home schoolers that grew into the non-profit organization Smoothing the Way, co-founded with Diane Broadway.
 In August 2002, Mrs. James and Mrs. Broadway were named THSC’s Support Group Leaders of the Year.

 Sarah Singleton lives in Houston with her husband Travis.
 The Singletons home schooled their four children with the motto: “We are Singletons, and Singletons serve.”
 And serve they did for ten years on the board of directors of the West Houston Home Educators, Inc., and now on the Board of THSC.
 Mrs. Singleton is also the Texas state representative with the National Christian Forensics and Communications Association (NCFCA) and works as district coordinator for State Senator Patrick.